Inspector General (CP-55)

 Graduate School USA

 |Competitive Selection Process|

 The CP-55 FCR uses a process to rank-order candidates for CPD training opportunities.
-About half the rating weight is on professional accomplishments, as indicated by diversity of positions held, experience in leadership, ratings of performance, receipt of formal awards, and statements of individual knowledge, skills, and abilities.
+About half the rating weight is on professional accomplishments, as indicated by diversity of positions held; experience in leadership; ratings of performance; receipt of formal awards; and statements of individual knowledge, skills, and abilities.
 The remainder focuses on indicators of appropriateness for the particular training, such as timing in the career, motivation of the employee, and ratings and endorsements by the supervisor and others in the functional chain.
-Of particular importance is the Utilization Plan to ensure that the Return of Investment to Army, the organization, and the individual is maximized.
+Of particular importance is the documentation in the Individual Development Plan (IDP) and the Utilization Plan to ensure that the Return of Investment to the Army, to the organization, and to the individual is maximized.

 |Points of Contact (POC)|